 RETR_TREE | 0.005594 |

-takes the most amount of time to execute as it retrieves all the contours and defines the independent hierarchy level for each parent-child relationship as well.
+takes the maximum time to execute for it retrieves all the contours, and defines the independent hierarchy level for each parent-child relationship as well.

 Limitations